7 VS Code Debugging Tips That Most Developers Skip

 5. Debug Console Expressions

-Try it: pause at a breakpoint, click the Debug Console, type any expression.
+Try it: pause at a breakpoint, click the Debug Console, and type any expression.
 It evaluates in the current scope.

 6. Multi-Target Debugging

-Both debug sessions run in parallel, in the same VS Code window.
+Both debug sessions run in parallel in the same VS Code window.

 7. Exception Breakpoints